eformat/openshift-virt-labs/docs/workshop/content/welcome.md

 **OpenShift Virtualization** is now the official *product name* for the Container-native Virtualization operator for OpenShift.
 This has more commonly been referred to as "**CNV**" and is the downstream offering for the upstream [Kubevirt project](https://kubevirt.io/).
 While some aspects of this lab will still have references to "CNV" any reference to "CNV", "Container-native Virtualization" and "OpenShift Virtualization" can be used interchangeably.

-In these labs you'll utilise a real, baremetal UPI OpenShift 4.5 deployment on Packet's baremetal cloud.
+In these labs you'll utilize a real, baremetal UPI OpenShift 4.5 deployment on Packet's baremetal cloud.
 This will help get you up to speed with the concepts of OpenShift Virtualization.

 This is the self-hosted lab guide that will run you through the following: